Twins edge Tigers 3-2, win series in Detroit

 The rest of the game was less dramatic, but just as encouraging for the Twins.
 Maeda earned his first win with six solid innings, his only mistakes being a curveball that Akil Baddoo slapped into right-center for the first triple of his career, scoring Schoop, and a fifth-inning changeup that Wilson Ramos lined inside the left-field foul pole for a solo homer.

 Maeda walked only one and struck out six.
-Alexander Colome pitched the final two innings to record his second save.
+Alexander Colome pitched the final two innings to record his second save, just the second time in his nine-year career he's done that.